hosseinmarvi/linux-initial-config/README.md

 Various keyboard shortcuts will be added for different commands.

 An SSH key (id_ed25519) will be created in ~/.ssh/ (without a password) and the contents of its public key will be copied to the clipboard.
+After that, the GitHub SSH settings page will be opened and you can paste it there.

 *NOTE: The OS must have a version of Python3 installed.*